BGforgeNet/bg2-uniqueartifacts/uniqueartifacts/readme.txt

 - When both Weimer's Item Upgrade and Daulmanakan's More work for Cromwell are installed, and "Allow non-unique RoP+2" is not, Cromwell won't be offer to create Ring of Perseverance +1 (+2 is still fine).

 ## Changelog
-- Version 6
-  - Clarify EE compatibility
 - Version 5
-  - Fix bug when some Strict items would not be available on Expanded setting
+  - Fixed bug when some Strict items would not be available on Expanded setting
   - Better compatibility with Weimer and Daulmakan item upgrades
-  - Add Burning Earth longsword to expanded list
+  - Added Burning Earth longsword to expanded list
   - Weidu 239
 - Version 4
-  - Add components to allow non-unique boots of speed and items "of protection" +1/+2
+  - Added components to allow non-unique boots of speed and items "of protection" +1/+2
-  - Fix several missing items in BG1
+  - Fixed several missing items in BG1
-  - Make compatible with Cursed Items Revisions and Dungeon-Be-Gone
+  - Compatibility with Cursed Items Revisions and Dungeon-Be-Gone
 - Version 3
   - Fixed a bug when items present in both BG1 and BG2 may be rendered unavailable
 - Version 2